Thesis with creative outputs

 Overview

-With approval from your advisory committee your thesis may include a creative work or non-traditional research output (NTRO) component alongside a dissertation to fulfil the requirements of the degree.
+With approval from your advisory committee your thesis may include a creative or non-traditional research output (NTRO) component alongside a dissertation to fulfil the requirements of the degree.
 This is more common in some degrees and disciplines than others.
+The inclusion of a creative output and the relative weightings of the dissertation and creative outputs must be agreed upon at confirmation.

 Format